 There is a wide variety of scrub shoes available in the market today.
 Most of them can be grouped into four major types – Athletic sneakers, crocs, casual shoes, and clogs.
 Each type offers advantages for various kinds of nurses.
 What is permissible within each healthcare institution may differ from one locality to another.
 However, most hospitals mandate closed heel footwear because they provide a reasonable level of foot protection.

-Shoes To Wear with Scrubs – From Sneakers to Clogs
+Best Shoes to Wear with Scrubs

 Most nurses are continually on the go and this is particularly true for emergency room nurses.
 All that constant movement requires that you have adequate footwear that offers an excellent grip on the floor.
 Athletic shoes such as tennis shoes or sneakers are ideal for this type of area within the healthcare facility.